top of page

 • Who is the exact beachhead customer?

-• What is the repeatable acquisition motion?
+• What is the repeatable customer acquisition motion?

 War-game the plan:

-• What if market assumptions are panning-out?
+• What if market assumptions aren't panning-out?

 • What if sales cycles stretch?